 If you are a tech-savvy person it can be an exciting place to be!

-Why Radiology As a Career Choice – CON #1: You Don’t Get to Use your Range of Medical Skills
+Why Radiology As a Career Choice – CON #1: You Don’t Get to Use Your Range of Medical Skills

 A lot of your job involves looking at scans and imaging, so you don’t get to use your basic medical skills as much as other specialisms

 CON #2: You are Behind The Scenes

-It not be as rewarding as other specialisms as while you do help the patient to recover any credit will go to the primary care doctor.
+It might not be as rewarding as other specialisms -> as while you do help the patient to recover, the credit will go to the primary care doctor.